About Exeter Tuition Centre

 Exeter Tuition Centre

 Tamsin is co-founder of the Exeter Tuition Centre which she started together with Diane Antone.
 She is a qualified and highly experienced teacher of Maths, English and Science.
-She has a BSc (1st Class Hons) in Chemical Engineering from Queens University, Ontario, Canada, and QTS from the University of Kent, Christ Church College.
+She has a BSc (1st Class Hons) in Engineering Chemistry from Queens University, Ontario, Canada, and her teaching qualification is from the University of Kent, Christ Church College.
 Tamsin is also a member of MENSA.
 She began her teaching career at Kent College, Canterbury, and then moved on to start her first Tuition Centre in Crowborough, East Sussex in 2004, followed 9 years later by the Exeter Tuition Centre.

 A registered Educational Consultant with twenty years of experience in education, including classroom teaching, small group tuition and one-to-one tuition, Tamsin ensures that Exeter Tuition Centre provides the best quality tuition available anywhere, and she also freely offers advice and recommendations to all of our clients.
 She is the main point of contact in all matters, so you will reach her whether you phone, email, or message us via social media.

 Andrew teaches English, Maths and Science to children aged 5 upwards and also specialises in Maths and Science for ages 13 to 18.

 After attending Hampton Grammar School, Middlesex where he obtained excellent A Levels, Andrew gained his BSc.
 (Zoology) from the University of Durham.
 He obtained his PGCE from the University of Exeter in Biology, Physics and Chemistry.
 Andrew has taught his subjects in Surrey, Malawi, Nottingham, Oman and Bramdean School in Exeter.
 His interests include sport, amateur dramatics and natural history.
 He is currently writing a book about the natural history of Exeter, and is an authority on the nesting pair of peregrine falcons which live within sight of the Centre.